eaobservatory/hedwig/doc/user/technical.rst

 .. image:: image/tech_case_edit.png

-If you choose to upload a PDF file, simply select the file and press the "Upload button".
+If you choose to upload a PDF file, simply select the file and press the "Upload" button.
 You will be taken back to the technical justification page which will probably show you that your PDF file has not yet been processed.